 By the end of this course learners will be able to:

-- Explain what arguments are and distinguish between deductive, inductive and abductive arguments.
+- Explain what arguments are, and identify deductive and inductive arguments.

-- Distinguish between (in)valid and (un)sound deductive arguments.
+- Distinguish between (in)valid and (un)sound argumentsDetermine what constitutes a convincing argument